davesnx/query-json/README.md

 ## Performance

 [This report](./benchmarks/report.md) is not an exhaustive performance report of both tools, it's a overview for the percieved performance of the user.
-Here I don't profile each tool and try to see what are the bootlenecks, since I assume that both tools have the penalty of parsing a JSON file.
-Simply run a bash script and analyze the results.
+I don't profile each tool and try to see what are the bootlenecks, since I assume that both tools have the penalty of parsing a JSON file.

 Aside from that, **query-json** doesn't have feature parity with **jq** which is ok at this point, but **jq** contains a ton of functionality that query-json misses.
 Adding the missing operations on **query-json** won't affect the performance of it, that could not be true for features like "modules" or "tests", which they will not be implemented in **query-json**.